bahramis/ASPRIN/README.md

 Working installations of Python, pysam and samtools are required.

+Python packages fisher, progressbar and mne are also required.

 Installation
 ------------
 All of the below installation instructions assume you have write access to the